What is knee pain and why does it occur?

 - Bruises: After falls or collisions

-Inflammatory causes
+Inflammatory Causes

-- Rheumatoid arthritis: Autoimmune disease that attacks joints
+- Rheumatoid Arthritis: Autoimmune disease that attacks joints

-- Gouty arthritis: caused by uric acid crystals in the joints
+- Gouty Arthritis: Caused by uric acid crystals in the joints

-- Infectious arthritis: bacterial or viral joint infections
+- Infectious Arthritis: Bacterial or viral joint infections

-- Bursitis: inflammation of the bursa
+- Bursitis: Inflammation of the bursae

-Overload and incorrect loading
+Overload and Misalignment

 Modern lifestyles often lead to unbalanced loads on the knee joint:

-Common causes of overload:
+Common causes of overuse:

-- Runner's knee (patellofemoral pain syndrome)
+- Runner's knee (Patellofemoral Pain Syndrome)

-- Jumper's knee (patellar tendonitis)
+- Jumper's knee (Patellar Tendinopathy)

-- Malpositions such as knock knees or bow legs
+- Misalignments such as knock-knees or bow-legs

 - Obesity as an additional stress factor

-- One-sided movement patterns at work
+- Unilateral movement patterns at work

-- Inappropriate footwear
+- Unsuitable footwear

-Degeneration and age-related wear and tear
+Degeneration and Age-Related Wear and Tear

-- Knee osteoarthritis (gonarthrosis): cartilage degradation due to years of stress
+- Knee osteoarthritis (gonarthrosis): Cartilage degradation due to years of stress

-- Muscle loss: weakening of the stabilizing muscles
+- Muscle atrophy: Weakening of stabilizing muscles

 - Diffuse pain: Often inflammatory or degenerative processes

-Pain type | Characteristics | Possible cause | Natural treatment |
+| Pain Type | Characteristic | Possible Cause | Natural Treatment |

-Stinging | Suddenly, intensely | Meniscus tear, ligament injury | Cooling, anti-inflammatory ointments |
+| Stabbing | Sudden, intense | Meniscus tear, ligament injury | Cooling, anti-inflammatory ointments |

-Dull | Persistent, deep | Osteoarthritis, muscle tension | Heat, circulation-promoting agents |
+| Dull | Persistent, deep | Osteoarthritis, muscle tension | Heat, circulation-promoting agents |

-Burning | Superficial, pulling | Inflammation, nerve irritation | Cooling gels, hemp extracts |
+| Burning | Superficial, pulling | Inflammation, nerve irritation | Cooling gels, hemp extracts |

-Starting pain | At the beginning of the movement | Osteoarthritis, stiffness | Mobilizing exercises, warmth |
+| Start-up pain | At the beginning of movement | Osteoarthritis, stiffness | Mobilizing exercises, heat |

 Warning signs that require immediate attention: